tomclopez/tom_electronic/README.md

 * Draggable items on the config page to order the block display.
 * Unit tests.
 * Some code quality tests in a CI Pipeline.
+* Serve a 404 page when artists aren't in the configuration.
+(Currently serving a 403, which was a quick last minute fix to the issue of all spotify artists being available.)